 These online platforms make it painless to build surveys based on your company’s distinct needs.
 They are also designed to let you monitor and analyze responses in real time.

 Except for Constant Contact, most online survey tools are free at the basic level.
 If you want more customization or scope, there are paid options — and many are still reasonably priced.

 Mobile surveys have become common with the rise of smartphones.
 You can design surveys targeted at mobile users and place them in browsers, applications, or SMS messaging.

 If your business already has a strategy around mobile devices, it shouldn’t be hard to incorporate surveys into your mobile mix.
 If your company is new to mobile, there are many software providers out there with mobile survey solutions.
 Those solutions are pricier than most online survey tools.
 And as more consumer use of smartphones and tablets over computers continues to grow, this is an option you can use to leap ahead of your competitors.

 Many of these solution providers do offer free trials, so it might be wise to try out one or two.
 Some top-rated companies that offer free trials include Survey Analytics, SurveyMe, Snap Surveys, and Datafield.
 Surveys from PopSurvey are easy and fun to create.
 They have a reliable mobile offering.

-Point-of-sale (POS) surveys are another option for getting customer feedback and gauging customer satisfaction while the experience with your business is still fresh in their mind.
+Point-of-sale (POS) surveys are another option for getting customer feedback.
+Gauging customer satisfaction while the experience with your business is still fresh in their mind is important.
 By definition, a POS survey is offered to a paying customer, in-store, as soon as a transaction takes place, through an electronic or checkout machine, or via email.